What is it?

 Zoom unifies cloud video conferencing, simple online meetings, group messaging, and provides the option to record.
 Zoom offers high quality video, audio, and wireless screen-sharing across devices.

-The University of Washington makes Zoom Pro accounts available at no cost to all UW faculty, staff, and students.
-There are two types of Zoom Pro accounts available, Standard and HIPAA compliant.
-If you do not already have a Zoom account, please follow the instructions below to sign up for a new HIPAA UW Zoom account.
-If you had previously signed up for a free Basic Zoom account, it has been converted into a Standard UW Zoom Pro account and you should switch it to a HIPAA account.
+The University of Washington has made Zoom Pro accounts available at no cost to all UW faculty, staff, and students.
+If you do not already have a Zoom account, please follow the instructions below to sign up for a new UW Zoom account.

 What do I need to know or do?

-To get a new HIPAA UW Zoom account or switch from a Standard account to a HIPAA account:
+To get a new UW Zoom account :

 - Open a web browser and go to https://washington.zoom.us.
-Click the “Sign In to HIPAA UW Zoom” button on the right.
+Click the “Sign In to UW Zoom” button.
 On your first time signing in, you will receive a prompt to confirm your new account via email.

 - To download the Zoom desktop software, go to https://washington.zoom.us/download.
 For iOS or Android mobile versions, visit the Apple App Store or Google Play Store to download the Zoom app.